gilith/hol/README.md

       FILE.art     : a proof article file
       FILE.thy     : a theory package file
-      NAME-VERSION : a specific version of an installed theory package NAME ...     : the latest version of a list of packages
+      NAME-VERSION : a specific version of an installed theory package NAME ...     : the latest installed version of a list of packages

 The hol-pkg program reads the INPUT to generate a set of theorems, which are pretty-printed to standard output together with the symbols they contain.
 For example,

     hol-pkg unit

-generates the following output:
+reads the latest installed version of the unit theory package to generate a set of 5 theorems, resulting in the following output:

     3 type operators: (->) bool unit
     6 constants: (=) (!) (==>) (?) (?!) ()